-If the Fund writes a covered call option, any underlying reference instruments that are held by the Fund and are subject to the call option will be earmarked on the books of such fund as segregated to satisfy its obligations under the option.
+If the Fund writes a covered call option, any underlying reference instruments that are held by the Fund and are subject to the call option will be earmarked on the books of such Fund as segregated to satisfy its obligations under the option.
 The Fund will be unable to sell the underlying reference instruments that are subject to the written call option until it either effects a closing transaction with respect to the written call, or otherwise satisfies the conditions for release of the underlying reference instruments from segregation.
 As the writer of a covered call option, the Fund gives up the potential for capital appreciation above the exercise price of the option should the underlying reference instrument rise in value.
 If the value of the underlying reference instrument rises above the exercise price of the call option, the reference instrument will likely be "called away," requiring the Fund to sell the underlying instrument at the exercise price.
-In that case, the Fund will sell the underlying reference instrument to the option buyer for less than its market value, and as such the Fund will experience a loss (which will be offset by the premium received by the Fund as the writer of such option).
+In that case, the Fund will sell the underlying reference instrument to the option buyer for less than its market value, and such Fund will experience a loss (which will be offset by the premium received by the Fund as the writer of such option).
 If a call option expires unexercised, the Fund will realize a gain in the amount of the premium received.
 If the market price of the underlying reference instrument decreases, the call option will not be exercised, and the Fund will be able to use the amount of the premium received to hedge against the loss in value of the underlying reference instrument.
-The exercise price of a call option will be chosen based upon the expected price movement of the underlying reference instrument.
 The exercise price of a call option may be below, equal to (at-the-money), or above the current value of the underlying reference instrument at the time the option is written.

 As the writer of a put option, the Fund has a risk of loss should the underlying reference instrument decline in value.
 If the value of the underlying reference instrument declines below the exercise price of the put option and the put option is exercised, the Fund, as the writer of the put option, will be required to buy the instrument at the exercise price, which will exceed the market value of the underlying reference instrument at that time.
 The Fund will incur a loss to the extent that the current market value of the underlying reference instrument is less than the exercise price of the put option.
 However, the loss will be offset in part by the premium received from the buyer of the put.
-If a put option written by the Fund expires unexercised, the Fund will realize a gain in the amount of the premium received.
+If a put option written by the Fund expires unexercised, such Fund will realize a gain in the amount of the premium received.